thiebault-husson/government-property-viewer/README.md

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Firestore Database
 3. Create two collections:
-   - `ownedProperties` - for government-owned buildings
+   - `buildings` - for government-owned buildings
    - `leasedProperties` - for leased properties
 4. Import your CSV data using the provided import script